 where ${\bf k}_{n_1}$, ${\bf k}_{n_2}$, and ${\bf k}_D$ are individual momenta of $n_1$-neutron, $n_2$-neutron and the $D^0$-meson, respectively.
 The corresponding free Hamiltonian of the system in this representation is given by

 where the reduced masses are defined as

-\item {\bf Channels-2, -3:} Either $n_1$-neutron or $n_2$-neutron is the spectator, while the non-spectator neutron with the $D^0$-meson forms the binary subsystem.
-These two re-arrangement channels yield identical configurations since the two neutrons are identical particles.
-As noted earlier, using the permutation operator $\mathcal P$ the $|\psi_{n2}\rangle$ component wavefunction is expressible in term of the $|\psi_{n1}\rangle$ Faddeev component.
-In this case, the choice of the Jacobi momenta are
+\item {\bf Channels-2, -3:} Either $n_1$-neutron or $n_2$-neutron is the spectator, while the other non-spectator neutron forms the binary sub-system with the $D^0$-meson.
+The two re-arrangement channels yield identical configurations since the two neutrons are identical.
+As noted earlier, using the permutation operator $\mathcal P$, the Faddeev component $|\psi_{n2}\rangle$ can be expressed in term of the component $|\psi_{n1}\rangle$.
+In this case, the choice of the Jacobi momenta is